SinaHI78/Ironcademy-Olinsin/README.md

 ## Pages

-- Home - Displays list of courses, as cards + Sign in/Sing Up/Logout if signed in
+- Home - Displays list of courses, as cards + Sign in/Sign Up/Logout if signed in
+- Read Individual Courses - Displays course info + enroll in course (in case the user is not signed in he gets redirected to the sign up page)
-- Sign Up - Allows visitors to create an account
+- Sign Up - Allows visitors to create an account/profile
 - Sign In - Allows existing users to sign in
+- Create new courses - allowing signed in users to create their own courses
+- Edit own courses - allows creator of course to edit course
-- Read Individual Courses - Displays course info + enroll in course
+- Delete own courses - allows creator of course to delete course
-- My Courses - displays my collection of courses
+- Profile page and my Courses - displays my collection of courses and users profile

 ## Route Handlers